-Since its opening in the early 1990s until its closure at the end of 2018, the Bum Bum Bar has been gay-owned and operated, attracting a mixed, but mostly Latina lesbian crowd.
+From the early 1990s until its closure at the end of 2018, the Bum Bum Bar (pronounced “boom boom”) was a gay-owned and operated bar, attracting a mixed, but mostly working-class Latina lesbian crowd.
 Bumbum is the informal word for a woman’s backside in Brazil where annually there is a popular Miss Bumbum contest.
-Along with several other gay and lesbian bars in Queens, Bum Bum provided support for the inaugural Queens Pride Parade in 1993.
-The bar remains in operation and holds numerous events that attract customers from the five boroughs.
+Bum Bum held numerous events that attracted customers from the five boroughs.
 The bar was located on Roosevelt Avenue, a busy, commercial thoroughfare under the elevated tracks in Woodside, Queens.

-Architect or Builder: Unknown
+- Architect or Builder: Unknown

-Year Built: by 1966
+- Year Built: by 1966

 Shea Carmen Swan, “Bum Bum Bar ReBorn,” GO!, March 15, 2016, bit.ly/2dZDK6c.